radoslavdodek/flink-kafka-streaming-example/README.md

 Now you should be able to access the Apache Flink dashboard at http://localhost:8081

-## Starting the producer of dummy messages
+## Produce sample messages to the input topic

-The `kafka-dummy-producer` is a simple Java application that sends dummy messages to the `input-topic` every second.
+The `kafka-dummy-producer` is a simple Java application that sends sample messages to the `input-topic` every second.
 See `./kafka-dummy-producer/src/main/java/eu/indek/clickstream/KafkaDummyProducer.java`

 - Build the producer app: